- What to see and do in Sacromonte neighborhood of Granada

 Just walk up and down the streets, stroll around, explore, observe, walk slowly, ask and discover for yourself what one of the best neighborhoods in Granada is like and one of the best things to see in Granada.

 As you walk through this emblematic neighborhood, you will realize that it is truly a small town located very close to the center of the city, with just 600 inhabitants, and that has its own identity and essence, which you can only find here.

 You can get there easily from the city center, although you will need to reserve at least two hours between roundtrip.
 And of course, put on comfortable shoes and don’t forget your camera! 😉

 Walk the Camino del Sacromonte and stroll through narrow and steep streets, between prickly pears, gypsy Zambras, tapas bars and houses with white facades.
 All looking for the best perspective to see the Alhambra.

 Do not give up and go to the end, pass by the Casa de la Sevillana (cover photo) and even go up Calle Siete Cuestas until you reach the Mirador de la Abadía del Sacromonte.

 Take a walk listening to the sound of flamenco coming from the houses.
 Stop whenever you can to take a photo with the best views.

-If you want to be guided and explained along the way, we recommend taking this tour through the Alhambra, Albaicín and Sacromonte.
-All in one!
+If you want to be guided and explained along the way, we recommend have this Sacromonte private and small group tours!

 2.Visit the Museum of the Sacromonte Caves